tomitribe/tomcat-session-replication/environments/README.md

 # Tomcat Session Replication Sample

 This sample showcases the Tomcat / TomEE Session Replication configuration.
-To simulate a Tomcat / TomEE cluster, this sample uses a
-Docker Compose file, with two nodes that deploy a simple application to keep track of the number of times that the SessionReplicationServlet was invoked across all Tomcat / TomEE nodes.
+To simulate a server cluster, this sample uses a Docker Compose file, with two nodes that deploy a simple application to keep track of the number of times that the SessionReplicationServlet was invoked across all server nodes.

 Additionally, it also includes an instance of Httpd to Load Balance between both the Tomcat / TomEE nodes.